MPCS-Dev-Weekly/MPCS-Dev-Weekly/about.md

 The site is built by Yi Qin, and Yifan Xiao, both are UChicago alumni and software engineers working in San Francisco Bay Area.

-You can find the source code for this blog site at out [github repo](https://github.com/MPCS-Dev-Weekly/MPCS-Dev-Weekly)
+You can find the source code for this blog site at our [github repo](https://github.com/MPCS-Dev-Weekly/MPCS-Dev-Weekly)

 Wanna discuss about something cool?
 Open an [issue](https://github.com/MPCS-Dev-Weekly/MPCS-Dev-Weekly/issues) or submit a [pull request](https://github.com/MPCS-Dev-Weekly/MPCS-Dev-Weekly/pulls).